Get a driving instructor's licence

 Please go to Driver licence fees for information on the current fee rates.

-Once you have paid the licence fee, you will be sent your Driving Instructor's Licence and accompanying booklet within 5 working days.
+Once you have paid the licence fee, you will be sent your Driving Instructor's Licence.

 You will only be allowed to provide driving instruction after you have received your driving instructor's licence.